Regular Languages in the Sliding Window Model: Introduction

-The (fixed-size) sliding window model was introduced in the seminal paper of Datar et al.~\cite{DatarGIM02} where the authors considered the basic counting problem: Given a window length $n$ and a stream of bits, maintain a count of the number of 1’s in the window.
+The (fixed-size) sliding window model was introduced in the seminal paper of Datar et al.~\cite{DatarGIM02} where the authors considered the basic counting problem: Given a window size $n$ and a stream of bits, maintain a count of the number of 1’s in the window.
 One can easily observe that an exact solution would require $\Theta(n)$ bits.
 Intuitively, the reason is that the algorithm cannot see the bit which is about to expire (the $n$-th most recent bit) without storing it explicitly; this is in fact the main difficulty in most sliding window algorithms.
 However, Datar et al.~show that with $\O(\frac{1}{\epsilon} \cdot \log^2 n)$ bits one can maintain an approximate count up to a multiplicative factor of $1 \pm \epsilon$.
-In Section~\ref{sec-further-SW} below we briefly discuss further work on sliding window algorithms.
+In \Cref{sec-further-SW} below we briefly discuss further work on sliding window algorithms.

-A foundational problem that has been surprisingly neglected so far is the language recognition problem over sliding windows: Given a language $L \subseteq \Sigma^*$ and a stream of symbols over a finite alphabet $\Sigma$, maintain a data structure which allows to query membership of the active window in $L$.\footnote{For the standard streaming model, where input symbols do not expire, some work on language recognition problems has been done; see Section~\ref{sec-language-recog} below.} In other words, we want to devise a streaming algorithm which, after every input symbol, either accepts if the current active window belongs to $L$, or rejects otherwise.
-This problem finds applications in complex event processing, where to goal is to detect patterns in data streams.
-These patterns are usually described in some language based on regular expressions; see e.g. \cite{CuMa12,ZhangDI14} for more details.
+A foundational problem that has been surprisingly neglected so far is the language recognition problem over sliding windows: Given a language $L \subseteq \Sigma^*$ and a stream of symbols over a finite alphabet $\Sigma$, maintain a data structure which allows to query membership of the active window in $L$.
+In other words, we want to devise a streaming algorithm which, after every input symbol, either accepts if the current active window belongs to $L$, or rejects otherwise.
+This problem finds applications in complex event processing, where the goal is to detect patterns in data streams.
+These patterns are usually described in some language based on regular expressions; see e.g.~\cite{CuMa12,ZhangDI14} for more details.
+For the standard streaming model, where input symbols do not expire, some work on language recognition problems has been done; see \Cref{sec-language-recog} below.

 {\textsf{P}} {\textsf{Z}} {\textsf{N}}